 She overcame tough competition in the trials to get a spot at the academy.
 Because of the appeal of a nutritious diet that was suitable for athletes and the convenience of not having to travel there, “Knockout Queen” settled into the athletes’ housing.

-With easy access to everything she needed, Roka’s decision paid off, as she racked up a long list of accolades, including local, national and international titles, and a bronze medal in the World Championships in Bulgaria in 2013.
+With easy access to everything she needed, Roka’s decision paid off.
+She racked up a long list of accolades including local, national, and international titles, as well as a bronze medal in the World Championships in Bulgaria in 2013.

 “I won a gold medal in my first international competition, then the biggest of all is the World Championships,” she says.

 “For us, this is very important, and winning a medal in the World Championships is a very big thing.
 I was the only athlete from India to win a medal.
 It was a very proud moment for me.”

 Despite all of Roka’s success in the ring, factors beyond her control stopped her boxing dreams in its tracks.

 “In India, boxing was banned for three years, so there were no competitions being held,” she says.